 NATIONAL ARCHERY DAY

-National Archery Day is observed annually on the second Saturday in May.
-One of the oldest sports still in existence, archery has been around since before 2800 BC bows have been used for hunting and battle.
-Archery was introduced to the modern Olympic games in 1900 but only appeared again in 1904, 1908 and 1920.
-Then once again after a long absence, it returned in 1972.
+National Archery Day on the second Saturday in May recognizes one of the oldest sports still in existence.
+Archery has been around since before 2800 BC when bows were being used for hunting and battle.

 Celebrate National Archery in the Schools Program by sharing your archery activities using #NationalArcherySchoolsProgram on Social Media.